 “How might we reinvent Quezon City with innovative solutions to create city roads that enhance urban biodiversity, promote sustainable mobility and improve public health?”

-Using Minecraft Education, students will design and build solutions that are feasible to Quezon City in relation to the following climate actions:
+Using Minecraft Education, students designed and built solutions feasible in Quezon City in relation to the following climate actions: